confluentinc/examples/multiregion/README.md

 * In the first case, the topic `single-region` has no leader, because it had only two replicas in the ISR, both of which were in the `west` region and are now down.
 * In the second case, the topic `multi-region-sync` automatically elected a new leader in `east` (e.g. replica 3 in the above output).
 Clients can failover to those replicas in the east region.
-* In the third case, the topics `multi-region-async` and `multi-region-default` also have no leader, because they had only two replicas in the ISR, both of which were in the `west` region and are now down.
+* In the last two cases, the topics `multi-region-async` and `multi-region-default` also have no leader, because they had only two replicas in the ISR, both of which were in the `west` region and are now down.
 The observers in the `east` region are not eligible to become leaders automatically because they were not in the ISR.

 ### Fail over observers